szepeviktor/MediaRon_post-type-archive-mapping/readme.txt

 This plugin should work for any post type.

+= Does this plugin work with term (e.g., category) archives? =

+Yes.
+Edit a term and you can map it to any page.

 = I need help.
 Can you help me? =

 Yes, just post in the support forums here and I'll do my best to address your issue.
 For priority support, you can <a href="https://mediaron.com/support/">visit my support form</a>.